onfido/onfido-sdk-ui/CONTRIBUTING.md

 Once your environment is ready, you can run UI tests by running `npm run build:test && npm run travis && npm run test:ui`.
 The Web SDK has partial coverage of unit tests that can be executed with `npm run test`.
 You can also run a type checker and linter by running `npm run check`.
+You should also manually test any change in all the supported browsers, both on desktop and mobile.
+To facilitate this process, every time a new pull request is created, a new demo app link will be generated.
+If you don't have enough devices to test your changes, you can perform manual tests on different devices on Browserstack.

 ### Contributing
 When creating a new branch, contributors should use the following convention `{task-type}/{task-description}-{ticket-number}`.